-Congressional funding for biomedical research at the National Institutes of Health (NIH) has eroded by 19% since 2003.
-If NIH funding is not restored, and then put on a path for sustained, long-term growth, research to cure diseases and save lives will slow or stop.
+If NIH funding is not restored and put on a path for sustained growth, research to cure diseases and save lives will slow or stop.

 Investing in NIH helps all Americans now and in the future.

 Diseases like cancer, Alzheimer’s, diabetes, and heart disease touch each of us – whether it’s ourselves, our family or friends, or in our community:

 - Half of all men and a third of all women will develop cancer in their lifetimes.